Copyright © 2018 JumpMind, Inc

 The navigation menu shown below is the mechanism for traversing the system.

-The Metl UI is split into five major areas:
+The Metl UI is split into six major areas:

 Design - Design and Develop Integrations